UChicago-PULSE/pulse-firmware/README.md

-# Avionics
+# pulse-firmware

-Repository for Code related to QubeSat Avionics
+This is the central repository for PULSE-A firmware development.